 The location you decide to place your pool is critical because it is challenging to change once you set it up.
 If you want a quick and easy build, I suggest you place your pool on a piece of flat, level ground.
 If you don’t have a flat garden, don’t worry, pools can be placed on a slope; they will just require extra digging and a retainer wall to be put in.

 You will also want to ensure that your pool is not under low-hanging trees or bushes and has good drainage.
-People often overlook the distance of your pool from a hose pipe, so unless you have a mile-long hose pipe, build your pool close enough so you can refill it easily.
+Plus, people often overlook the distance of your pool from a hose pipe, so unless you have a mile-long hose pipe, build your pool close enough so you can refill it easily.

 For more information on site choice, you can read my article on how much space you need for an above ground pool.